Below is a list of things that fall on the wrong side of the classy scale and are not permitted for any part of your party:

 Due to social host, criminal and civil liability ordinances it is important to register your parties.
 By registering, you are granted special designation as a Stanford agent.
 If you don’t register your party, it could result in actions taken against you and/or your organization.

 We do not allow smaller parties to take place within registered parties.
 An example of this would be a VIP party or special area inside of the venue with limited access.
-Party Stacking is when a party is held before or after a party in order to extend the 4 hour maximum time frame for parties.
+Party Stacking is not permitted.
+Party Stacking is when a party is held before or after a party.
 Examples of this would be pre-gaming or after parties.

 Distilled liquor/spirits/hard alcohol (alcohol by volume 20 percent and above; 40 proof) is prohibited at all categories of undergraduate student parties.
 Beer and wine are the only alcoholic beverages that can be present at all on-campus undergraduate student parties.
 Any group or residence that includes undergraduate members is subject to this policy restriction.
 Groups and residences that are 100 percent graduate student in membership are exempted and may have hard alcohol in the form of mixed drinks at registered “Members” parties.
 Shots of hard alcohol are prohibited at any party.